Stay What You Are

 Stay What You Are is the third studio album from American rock band Saves the Day, released in 2001.
 The album received positive reviews from critics at the time of its release and remains an influential album in the emo and pop punk genres.
-It has been described as "channel[ling] the thrill of the pop punk, the intellect of indie rock, and the raw emotion of emo all at once."
-Lead single "At Your Funeral" charted in the United Kingdom and Scotland.
+It has been described as "channel[ling] the thrill of pop punk, the intellect of indie rock, and the raw emotion of emo all at once."
+Lead single "At Your Funeral" charted in the United Kingdom.

 Background and production

 While on tour, in March 2000, the band got into a van accident that almost ended the band's career.
 The van accident was somewhat of an inspiration for the band's song writing.
 By this point, vocalist Chris Conley "really felt confident" and subsequently had "a lot more fun" while writing.
 Conley had a personal recording studio set-up where he would "spend the entire day" in "building songs in my own little world."
 In April, it was announced the band had signed to Vagrant Records due to the success of Through Being Cool (1999).
 Later that month, Punknews.org reported that the group would release their next album in early 2001.
 In January 2001, Punknews.org reported that the band was recording with Steve Evetts, who had produced the group's previous two albums.

 Recording began on March 17, 2001 and continued into April, lasting thrice as long as their preceding two records.
 Conley described producer Rob Schnapf as "a really mellow, laid back guy.
 Him being relaxed just made for a nice, creative environment in the studio."
 Recording was spread over three studios: Sunset Sound and Sound Factory in Hollywood, California, and Sonora Sound in Los Feliz, California.
 Doug Boehm recorded the proceedings with assistance from Steven Rhodes and Seth Mclain.
 Josh Turner acted as the Pro Tools engineer during the sessions.
 Productivity was initially slow due to, as the band explains, "some difficulty we're having with tuning guitars".
 Richard Barron performed organ on "Cars & Calories".
 Schnapf and Boehm mixed the recordings, while Don C. Tyler mastered them at Precision Mastering.
 13 tracks were recorded in total, including two outtakes "Ups and Downs" and "For Erminie".